N.B. First Nation confirms names of missing, dead fishers whose boat capsized

 A New Brunswick First Nation is identifying the fisher who died and the fisher who is missing after their boat capsized off the coast of Cape Breton.

-Councillor Ruth Levi of the Elsipogtog First Nation said Monday that Seth Monahan, a deckhand aboard the FV Tyhawk, has died, and that captain Craig Sock is still missing.
+Councillor Ruth Levi of the Elsipogtog First Nation said Monday that Seth Monahan, a deckhand aboard the FV Tyhawk, has died and captain Craig Sock is still missing.

 The Joint Rescue Coordination Centre suspended its search indefinitely for the missing fisher Sunday night.